Paul Tan's Automotive Industry News

 Then again, we can look at Audi, a car manufacturer that is much older than Subaru.
 Audi is now rather famous for its quattro all-wheel drive system despite having many front-wheel drive models in its line-up.
 Is rear-wheel drive for the new small Subaru really a cause for worry?
 At least it still uses a horizontally-opposed engine!
 As long as it is a fantastic drive, they should do fine.
 After all, the rear wheel drive boxer engine specialist image already has another car to “taint” it – the new Subaru Justy.

-According to Autocar UK, the Subaru boxer engine in question will be a normally aspirated 2.0 liter inline-4 boxer putting out 175 horsepower for the base model, with a turbocharged 2.5 liter model to come later, possibly with all-wheel drive.
+According to Autocar UK, the Subaru boxer engine in question will be a normally aspirated 2.0 litre inline-4 boxer putting out 175 horsepower for the base model, with a turbocharged 2.5 litre model to come later, possibly with all-wheel drive.
 Autocar says they have viewed top-secret sketches of the car and have produced the artist impression shown in the thumbnail above based on those sketches.
 You can click the thumbnail to view the full image.
 It looks rather like a Scion tC crossed with a Hyundai Coupe.

 Related Posts: